-The importance of timely claims reporting cannot be overemphasized and is a requirement of all insurance policies.
+Timely claims reporting is a requirement of all insurance policies, and its importance cannot be overemphasized.

-Here are a few basic but critical tips from USI property experts:
+Here are a few basic but critical tips from USI's property experts:

-- Contact your broker and carrier as soon as possible to discuss how the fires are impacting your operations. - Coverage is driven by details, but these can be hard to come by and are constantly changing during natural disasters.
+- Contact your broker and carrier as soon as possible to discuss how the fire is impacting your operations. - Coverage is driven by details, but these can be hard to come by and are constantly changing during natural disasters.
 Document those details